Have you ever wondered why some guys have so much confidence and optimism, while you’re mired in self-doubt and paralysis by analysis?

 I was ready to stop blaming and start building.
 To stop doubting and start doing.
 To take control of my confidence and make myself esteemed.

-In short, I was ready to roar.
+In short, I was ready to take command of my confidence.

 Submersed in Self-Improvement